Undergraduate student fees

 - any UK field trips which are required as part of your course

-Instead, you take a loan from the government which you repay in small monthly amounts once you earn over £21,000 a year.
-(You don't start repaying your loan until the April after you leave university, even if you're earning over £21,000.)
+Instead, you take a loan from the Student Loans Company which you repay in monthly amounts once you earn over a certain amount.
+You don't start repaying your loan until the April after you leave university, even if you're earning over the re-payment threshold.
 You can also apply for a maintenance loan to help cover your living costs, such as books, food and rent.

 The amount you repay each month is based on how much you earn, not the size of your loan, and you pay the same amount each month.
-Get an estimate on what your loan repayments would look like with our repayment calculator.
+Get an estimate on what your loan repayments would look like with the Student Finance repayment calculator.

-'Your loan can feel like a lot of money at first, but when you start paying it back, it comes straight out of your pay slip so you don't really notice.
+'Your loan can feel like a lot of money at first, but when you start paying it back, it comes straight out of your payslip, so you don't really notice.
 Plus it's about the same amount as a phone or internet bill so it's not a huge chunk out of your wages.'
-Adam Clark, Hospitality and management student'
+Adam Clark, Hospitality and management graduate

 Find out more about the financial support available.

-Our financial support team can offer plenty of information and advice, and our Students Union Advice Centre is also on hand to offer independent advice and guidance on all things student finance.
+Our Funding Support Team can offer plenty of information and advice, in partnership with our Students Union Advice Centre.
 Should you run into any difficulties while you're with us, we'll assist you in finding the right help for you.
 We can also help you with budgeting and improving your money skills.